Bankoga/golem/core/configs/config_rules.md

 > cell_type = {activation_type, cell_morphology, destinations[]}

 The two major properties, determine the general other properties of the cell like the plasticity properties, resource constraints, etc...

+**All cells include receptors for the destination that contains them!**

 ## Region Config Files